Skip to main content

 Get a job

-And my last advice would be to get a job, all methods of getting free stuff that I mention in this guide takes a lot of time and some are just boring as hell, and if you really want those new skins I suggest you go out and get yourself a job, working just a few hour will get you more then enough for you to buy the skins you want, I know it’s not a valid option for everyone but it’s worth mentioning that sometimes it’s just more worth it and less time consuming to buy the skins you want instead of trying out the methods mentioned in this guide, because remember time is money.
+My last advice would be to get a job, all methods of getting free stuff that I mention in this guide take a lot of time and some are just boring as hell, and if you want those new skins I suggest you go out and get yourself a job, working just a few hours will get you more then enough for you to buy the skins you want, I know it’s not a valid option for everyone but it’s worth mentioning that sometimes it’s just more worth it and less time consuming to buy the skins you want instead of trying out the methods mentioned in this guide because remember time is money.

-And when all ells fails, ask mom for cash, I’m sure she’ll understand that you need to make your AWP look as pretty as it possibly can be.
+And when all else fails, ask Mom for cash, I’m sure she’ll understand that you need to make your AWP look as pretty as it possibly can be.

 Spara